Mohan Yadav: Bajrang Bali welcome controversy

 Controversy unfolded as a person dressed as Hanuman, a revered deity in Hinduism, welcomed the newly appointed Madhya Pradesh Chief Minister, Mohan Yadav, at an event in Ujjain.
 The incident, caught on video, depicted the individual mimicking flight to present Yadav with a garland while hanging from a crane.

 The Congress party condemned the incident, with its spokesperson questioning the necessity of hanging a depiction of Bajrang Bali on a crane to welcome the Chief Minister.

 Prime Meridian Controversy

 Madhya Pradesh Chief Minister Mohan Yadav stirred controversy with his claim that India played a pivotal role in establishing global time standards around 300 years ago.
 Asserting that Ujjain still houses an ancient timekeeping instrument, Yadav announced his government's ambition to shift the Prime Meridian from Greenwich, England, to Ujjain, challenging the established international reference for time.

+Chief minister Land Scam

+The controversy surrounding Madhya Pradesh Chief Minister Mohan Yadav involves allegations by the opposition Congress party that his family used insider information to orchestrate a massive ₹45-crore land scam in Ujjain.
+The political row erupted in late June 2026 following an investigative media report detailing extensive property acquisitions by companies and relatives connected to the Chief Minister.